-Despite the overall increases in year-over-year average pricing, increases in interest rates, the slowing North American housing market and a possible recession have cooled consumers' demand, putting some downward pressure on materials pricing through the first guarter of 2024 which trended down towards the end of the guarter.
+Overall, higher interest rates, the slowing North American housing market and a possible recession have cooled consumers' demand, putting some downward pressure on materials pricing through the second quarter of 2024.
 As a result, buyers remained conservative, replenishing only when needed and keeping inventories light.